slaclab/dev-board-common-platform/firmware/targets/PartialReconfigurationExample/README.txt

 1) There is one project for each reconfigurable RTL module

-2) The project name must match the reconfigurable RTL module's For example: LedRtlA project matches with StaticDesign's LedRtlA.vhd module
+2) The project name must match the reconfigurable RTL module's or the user must define PROJECT environmental variable to be the same as the reconfigurable RTL module's name in the target's Makefile For example: LedRtlA project matches with StaticDesign's LedRtlA.vhd module

 3) Create a "RECONFIG_CHECKPOINT" export in the Makefile